LucasLoopsT/LucasLoopsT/README.md

 ## 💬 About me

-⭐ i'm a Front-End Developer in constant learning, coding is one of my favorite things ever.
+⭐ i'm a Web Developer in constant learning, coding is one of my favorite things ever.
 <br>
 <br>
 <img height="20" src="https://user-images.githubusercontent.com/128094146/234800754-a90b8b9a-e3e8-43c2-9a63-9ebc54621915.png"> I'm From Brazil - São Paulo.